knowankit/trello-clone/README.md

 ![Trello clone](https://github.com/knowankit/trello-clone/blob/develop/demo.gif)

-This is a clone application for trello.
-This has built for leaning purpose.
-[Preview](https://trello-clone-one.vercel.app/)
+[Preview](https://trello-clone-one.vercel.app/) This is a clone application for trello.
+This has been built for learning purposes.
+My plan is to improve the project and add more features in every release.

 ## Features 🤩

-- Login/Register with JWT token authorization
+- Login/Register with JWT token authentication
 - Ability to create/update/delete the board
 - Ability to add/update/move/delete the card
 - Background image library for the board